 - High school graduation, or equivalent

-- Foundations of Mathematics 11, Math 043 or equivalent with C+ minimum
+- Foundations of Mathematics 11, or Math 043 or equivalent (minimum C+)

 Need help meeting these requirements?
 Check out our Academic Upgrading options.

-By October 1, you must provide completed forms supplied in acceptance package.
+Completed acceptance package must be submitted by date indicated in package.
 Incomplete certifications or documentation will prevent students from entering the clinical practice placements.

 - Proof of current immunization status as outlined in the Practice Education Guidelines